raspberrypilearning/blender-render-snow-scene/en/step_1.md

 Use the link in the footer to access the GitHub repository for this project, which contains all resources (including an example finished project) in the 'en/resources' folder.

-If you prefer, you can watch the whole resource as a video tutorial:
+The following video tutorial covers the same concepts:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/aXPnshjKmH8?rel=0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/zd36Qym7UVg" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

 ### License